ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/fees.md

 ## Elements of transaction fee

 * `storage_fees` is the amount you pay for storing a smart contract in the blockchain.
 In fact, you pay for every second the smart contract is stored on the blockchain.
-  * _Example_: your TON Wallet is also a smart contract, and it pays a storage fee every time you receive or send a transaction.
+  * _Example_: your TON wallet is also a smart contract, and it pays a storage fee every time you receive or send a transaction.
 Read more about [how storage fees are calculated](/v3/documentation/smart-contracts/transaction-fees/fees-low-level#storage-fee).
 * `in_fwd_fees` is a charge for importing messages only from outside the blockchain, e.g. `external` messages.
 Every time you make a transaction, it must be delivered to the validators who will process it.
 For ordinary messages from contract to contract this fee is not applicable.
 Read [the TON Blockchain paper](https://docs.ton.org/tblkch.pdf) to learn more about inbound messages.
   * _Example_: each transaction you make with your wallet app (like Tonkeeper) requires first to be distributed among validation nodes.
 * `computation_fees` is the amount you pay for executing code in the virtual machine.
 The larger the code, the more fees must be paid.
   * _Example_: each time you send a transaction with your wallet (which is a smart contract), you execute the code of your wallet contract and pay for it.
 * `action_fees` is a charge for sending outgoing messages made by a smart contract, updating the smart contract code, updating the libraries, etc.
-* `out_fwd_fees` stands for a charge for sending messages outside from TON Blockchain to interact with off-chain services (e.g., logs) and external blockchains.
+* `out_fwd_fees` stands for a charge for sending messages outside the TON Blockchain to interact with off-chain services (e.g., logs) and external blockchains.

 ## FAQ